Right of reply

 Re-derived in-app from every published critique’s reply record:

-One illustrative exchange is shown end-to-end on the fictional sample critique (a fictional target, used only to demonstrate the process).
-Real critiques carry whatever stage their reply has actually reached — nothing is asserted on an author’s behalf.
+Every critique carries whatever stage its reply has actually reached — nothing is asserted on an author’s behalf.